entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 The `conference-user` role grants the admin user permission to delete Conferences.
 To restrict the delete method to the `conference-admin` role:

-1. Go to the `src/main/java/com/<ORG>/<NAME>.web.rest` directory
+1. Go to the `src/main/java/com/YOUR-ORG/YOUR-NAME/web/rest` directory
 2. Open `ConferenceResource.java`
-3. Modify the `deleteConference` method by adding the following annotation:
+3. Modify the `deleteConference` method by preceding it with the following annotation:
 ```
     @PreAuthorize("hasAuthority('conference-admin')")
-    public ResponseEntity<Void> deleteConference(@PathVariable Long ID) {
 ```

 To verify that a user without the `conference-admin` role is unable to call the delete API:

 1. Restart the microservice.
 By default this includes rebuilding any changed source files.
 2. Once the microservice is available, return to the MFE and try deleting one of the Conferences in the list
-3. Verify that attempting to delete via the UI generates a `403 error` in the browser console and an error in the service logs similiar to the following:
+3. Verify that attempting to delete via the UI generates a `403 error` in the browser console and an error in the service logs similar to the following:
 ```
 2021-03-22 15:56:16.205  WARN 3208 --- [  XNIO-1 task-3] o.z.problem.spring.common.AdviceTraits   : Forbidden: Access is denied
 ```

+This demonstrates that a user without `conference-admin` is unable to call the delete API.

 ### Step 8: Hide the delete button